compsocialscience/summer-institute/2025/cmu/pre_arrival.md

 - Prepare your computing environment

 ## Office Hours
-TAs will be hosting office hours via Slack and Zoom to support you as you work through installations and the coding bootcamp.
-Office hours begin on March 25th (Tuesday) and will take place every:
+Our TAs, [Elizabeth and Vu](/people/#teaching_assistants), will be hosting office hours via Slack and Zoom to support you as you work through installations and the coding bootcamp.
+Office hours begin on March 27th (Thursday) and will take place every:
 - 5 - 6pm on Tuesday
 - 9 - 10am on Thursday
 - 5 - 6pm on Thursday
 - 9 - 10am on Friday

-Please check the Slack channel for any changes in office hours.
+Please check the Slack channel (invitation in your emails) for any changes in office hours.
 If you have questions outside of office hours, please feel free to drop them in the channel and we will get back to you.

 ## Recommended Readings